alukosdev/saa/index.md

 ## Purpose

-These notes have been created for the sole purpose of aggregating accurate information from reliable sources to facilitate studying for the AWS SAA-C03 examination and have been made publicly available and open source.
+These notes were created for the sole purpose of aggregating accurate information from reliable sources to facilitate studying for the AWS Certified Solutions Architect - Associate (SAA-C03) exam and have been shared publicly with the community.

 ## Credit